PinozenTH/ExperienceCraft/README.md

-# Simple-Plugin
+# Simple Plugin
-A Minecraft plugin template that is a part of PiXLib Plugin
+this plugin is a template of my plugin that includes PiXLibs library.